Technology

 Managed vs Self-Managed Kubernetes: What’s the Difference?

-Choosing between managed and self-managed Kubernetes factors down to how much control and operational responsibility you want.
+Choosing between managed and self-managed Kubernetes depends on how much control and operational responsibility you want.
 Managed Kubernetes offloads the control plane and maintenance tasks, while self-managed Kubernetes gives you full ownership of configuration.

 Let’s see more differences!